krishyadav007/bhashax-docs/docs/index.md

-# Welcome to MkDocs
+# Welcome to BhashaX docs

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+For full documentation in other languages please visit the languages sections [languages](https://www.mkdocs.org).

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

-## Project layout
+## Inspiration

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+Comming late

+## Projects and challenges

+We keep conducting programming challenges that can help in further strengthing BhashaX ecosystem and be useful to the community.